iclaudio11/crypto-counter/README.md

 - `js`: JavaScript code for counter management.
 - `index.html`: Contains the HTML structure of the web page.

+## Installation

+1. Clone the repository to your computer: `git clone https://github.com/iclaudio11/javascript-project.git`
+2. Navigate to the project directory.
+3. Open the `index.html` file in your browser.

 ## Usage

 1. Open the `index.html` file in your preferred browser.